Frique/N1-Berend/README.md

 - Style dropdowns
 - Better utilization of the global variables
 - Better thread list padding when the core allows styling it with CSS
+- Add padding to the bottom of the sidebar to accommodate for the feedback button